-The topic of the day is big choices.
-I don’t like using the word strategic choice, because it sounds so odd and horrible.
+The topic of the day is the big and tough choices of the business world.
+Strategic choices are the big choices in business.
 I like to use our strategy journey model as the base for every strategy.

 How does one ignite a strategy? – By making three loops rotate simultaneously.

 Let’s look at ‘We choose’ and ‘We crystallize’ phases of the first loop, in which we make the big decisions.
 How are these big decisions made?